mangaive/Walmart_Test/test_walmart/README.txt

 • Each item is searched and from result set one item is selected and added to cart
 • Add item to cart
 • Validate that item added is present in the cart and if it's the only one item in the cart
+• All items are searched and then driver closes after that

 MISSING:
 • If any item requires an option to be choosen (eg.colour of item) user has to choose it manually or else test will fail.